melintea/melintea.github.io/_posts/2023-10-31-lock-timing.md

 Made a set of measurements for various lock types.
 These can be used as a guide and not as full substitute for mesurements in a given software context & hardware:
 - these measurements are only indicative for a different architecture.
-- these measurements are completely useless out of the software context where used (i.e. what is the lock used for; how long is it held; etc)
+- these measurements are even less useful out of the software context where used (i.e. what is the lock used for; how long is it held; etc)

 ![_config.yml]({{ site.baseurl }}/images/lock-timing-intel2.png)